mtorabirad/MLBoost/README.md

 # Welcome to MLBoost!

-This repository contains material related to YouTube channel MLBoost https://www.youtube.com/@MLBoost.
-As you can see, the vidoes in the channel are very concise focusing only on the core concepts.
-By exploring the codes in this repository after watching the videos, you can learn more about the details and get hands-on.
+This repository houses materials associated with the MLBoost YouTube channel, which can be found at https://www.youtube.com/@MLBoost.
+The channel features concise videos, with a duration of approximately five minutes, aimed at presenting the core concepts in a focused manner.
+By delving into the code provided in this repository subsequent to watching the videos, you can gain a deeper understanding of the subject matter and gain hands-on experience.
+I have made an effort to implement the content from scratch, utilizing numpy exclusively, to facilitate a comprehensive grasp of the intricacies involved.

 **IMPORTANT**: <br>
 If you have any questions about the contents of this repo, feel free to post it as a video comment or a GitHub issue.
 I will make sure to reply asap.
 <br>

+# TODO
+- At the begining of each notebook add a Table of Content (see the notebook of Episode 8 for an example.).
+- Complete "What you will learn" section for each episode in the ReadMe.

+# TORESEARCH
+- Items in the respository tagged with TORESEARCH are potential research opportunities.

 # Table of Contents
 - Episode 4: In point forecasting, best possible model may lose to a naive one if ...